NicUll/chatalyze/readme.md

 Ideas for moods/feelings describing the channel-chat can be seen in mood-ideas.md The mood was supposed to be calculated by the means of several parameters.
-The memes being sent.
+- The memes being sent.
-If a raid is going on
+- If a raid is going on
-If people are joining, or parting from the channel Various tags accessed with the CAP REQ commands.
+- If people are joining, or parting from the channel
+- Are people being banned, etc, lots of moderation action
+- Various other tags accessed with the CAP REQ commands